Rima0000/Temperature-Converter/README.md

-#Temperature Converter
+# Temperature Converter

-A simple temperature converter that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+> A simple temperature converter that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
 Built with JavaScript.

-➡️Additional description about the project and its features.
+Additional description about the project and its features.

-Built With
+## Built With

-HTML
+- HTML
-CSS
+- CSS
-JAVASCRIPT
+- JAVASCRIPT

-➡️Prerequisites
+### Prerequisites

-A modern browser, up to date. 💪
+- A modern browser, up to date.

-➡️Run tests
+### Run tests

-There are no automated tests for this project.
+- There are no automated tests for this project.

-➡️Future features
+## Future features

-Add extra functionality for converting temperatures between more units like Rankine.
+- Add extra functionality for converting temperatures between more units like Rankine.
-Implement a history log of conversions.
+- Implement a history log of conversions.
-Include a contact page.
+- Include a contact page.

-➡️Show your support
+## Show your support

 Give a ⭐️ if you like this project!